Description of a Staff and Student Member’s Role

 - Clear and concise verbal communication

 Candidates should have a sense of current events on campus, and should understand the mission of the College.
-Candidates must demonstrate availability in their academic and co-curricular schedules that balances the duties of the CSRB with their own student success.
+Candidates must demonstrate availability in their work, academic and co-curricular schedules that balances the duties of the CSRB with their own staff and student success.